By Paolo von Schirach –

 Energy companies must be profitable

 Yes, it is great to celebrate this astonishing American energy renaissance.
 However, this is a capitalistic economy.
 Eventually, you have to be profitable to stay in business.
-Of course, cost cutting and consolidation were happening in this rather fragmented industry.
+Of course, cost cutting and consolidation were happening in this rather fragmented industry, well before this most recent oil price collapse.
 And the sector proved to be much, much more resilient than what many critics had argued.
 Initially thought to be viable only with oil at $ 60 per barrel or above, many companies can still make money with oil at $ 50 or $ 40.
 However, some cannot.

 The impact of the crisis in China